 Perhaps no Church in this country has had a more severe trial upon this subject, than this, which was a Church of young, and for the most part, inexperienced Christians.
-And many circumstances conspired, in my absence, to produce confusion and wrong-feeling among But so far as I am now acquainted with the state of feeling in this Church, I know of no ill-will among the members on this subject.
+And many circumstances conspired, in my absence, to produce confusion and wrong feeling among them.
+But so far 70 as I am now acquainted with the state of feeling in this Church, I know of no ill-will among the members on this subject.
 There are doubtless those who feel upon this subject, in very different degrees: and yet I can honestly say that I am not aware of the least difference in sentiment among them.
 We have from the beginning taken the same ground on the subject of Slavery that we have on Temperance.
 We have excluded slave-holders, and all concerned in the traffic, from our communion.
 By some, out of this Church, this course has been censured as unwarrantable and uncharitable, and I would by no means make my own judgment, or the example of this Church, a rule for the government of other ministers and Churches.
 Still, I conscientiously believe that the time is not far distant, when the Churches will be united in this expression of abhorrence against this sin.
-If I do not baptize slavery by some soft and Christian name, if I call it SIN, both consistency and came for attendance upon the Lodge.
-They, of course, were aware that I had become a Christian, and the Master of the Lodge called upon me to open the Lodge with prayer.
-I did so, and poured out my heart to the Lord for blessings upon the Lodge.
-I observed that it created a considerable excitement.
-I soon found that I was so completely converted from Freemasonry to Christ, that I could have no fellowship with any of the proceedings."
-William Morgan, to whom Finney refers, was (said Finney himself): "an estimable man" who "made up his mind that it was his duty to publish Freemasonry to the world.
-He regarded it as highly injurious to the cause of Christ."
-Morgan was murdered, and the tragedy, and the controversy aroused by his book, caused the excitement to which Finney refers.
+If I do not baptize slavery by some soft and Christian name, if I call it SIN, both consistency and conscience conduct to the inevitable conclusion, that while this sin is persevered in, its perpetrators cannot be fit subjects for Christian communion and fellowship.